Modded Minecraft Server Hosting in 2026: Pine Hosting Tested

 Lesson 1: Compatibility matters as much as hardware

-The lesson: before committing to a host long-term for a specific modpack, test that pack during whatever refund window is available.
-A spec sheet cannot tell you whether your pack will run.
-Only running it can.
+The practical takeaway: before committing to any host for a specific modpack, verify that pack runs during whatever trial window is available.
+A successful boot on a different pack tells you the hardware works.
+Only running your specific pack confirms it is compatible.

 Lesson 2: Minimum RAM is not practical RAM